 “Where are they?”
 With his hand raised, Dekle advanced toward Elvina.

 Elvina cowered, waiting to be struck.

 Without saying a word, he went to Amelia, placed his hand on her shoulder, and guided her back down the hall.
-Silently, Elvina followed.
+With timid steps, Elvina followed.

 Violet had often wondered if Dekle would also harm their daughter.
 Thankfully, it appeared he would not.